pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 #### Deploying VMDiskImages prior to Workspace creation

-This option seems viaiable on the face however it does not resolve the issue where a OT user attempts to stand up a workspace while a VMDiskImage is syncing.
+This option seems viable on the face however it does not resolve the issue where a OT user attempts to stand up a workspace while a VMDiskImage is syncing.
 This would still result in a workspace getting stuck and requiring outside intervention.

 #### Usage of outside service to Record VMDI usage in workspaces